Preparing for the interview

 - Developing an interview plan and ensuring that all member of the panel are familiar and comfortable with their role.
 This should be structured to include introductions and preliminaries, the questions to be asked, running order and who is asking what.

-HR will work closely with you on the process and co-ordinate the following:
+Your Faculty or Divisional HR Team will work closely with you on the process and co-ordinate the following:

 - Developing an interview schedule with realistic timings including a 5-10 minute break between each candidate.
 This should also include any other selection methods that will be taking place;

-- Inviting the candidates in writing (normally by e-mail), confirming full details of what the selection process will involve.
+- Inviting the candidates by e-mail, confirming full details of what the selection process will involve.

 - Chasing confirmation of attendance;

-- Taking up references for all candidates whom you invite for interview (for Research and Teaching vacancies only);
+- Taking up references for all candidates whom you invite for interview (for Research and Teaching vacancies only) and sending copies to the panel;

-You will need to liaise with HR to identify who will take responsibility for organising the following ‘local’ logistics:
+You will need to liaise with your Faculty or Divisional HR Team to identify who will take responsibility for organising the following ‘local’ logistics:

 - identifying selection panel members, establishing availability and finalising a date;